atsign-foundation/at_protocol/decisions/2024-07-c-spec-conventions-1-to-7.md

 This section is regarding the `<output,...>` section of the function signature.

-There are two ways to give back an array of data back to the caller of the function.
+There are three ways to give back an array of data back to the caller of the function.
-The first way is **double pointer method** and the second way is **buffer and length**.
+The first way is **double pointer method**, the second way is **buffer and length**, and the third way is **buffer and no length** which is similar to the second.

 In the first way, the **function** is responsible for allocating the memory and the **caller** is responsible for freeing.
 In the second way, the **caller** is responsible for both allocating and freeing the memory.
+In the third way, the caller is responsible for allocating the correct size of the buffer as specified by the function documentation.

 The third way is very similar to the second method, but the function does not return the length.